| Title: | Cross-Platform 'zip' Compression |

 #> 4 ../foo2/file3

-Note that zip refuses to store files with absolute paths, and chops off the leading / character from these file names.
-This is because only relative paths are allowed in zip files.
+Note that zip refuses to store files with absolute paths, and chops

 In cherry picking mode, the selected files and directories will be at the root of the archive.
-This mode is handy if you want to select a subset of files and directories, possibly from different paths and put all of the in the archive, at the top level.
+This mode is handy if you want to select a subset of files and directories, possibly from different paths and put all of them in the archive, at the top level.

 Here is an example with the same directory structure as above: